 One very cautious traveller gave a foolproof tip about avoiding bed bugs during travel, saying ‘In any questionable room I never go near the bed unless I am in only underwear to sleep.
 I keep my bag packed and elevated on a table or something.
 That way if there are bed bugs I throw away my underwear, wash myself well in the shower and can leave no problem!’

 You’ve got them!
 OH NO!
 How can you get rid of them?

 Breathe and don’t panic!
 You can take care of this situation.
 Here is some helpful advice for travellers dealing with bed bugs:

-- Many travellers suggest that you wash all of your clothes in boiling water.
+- Many travellers suggest that you wash all of your clothes in boiling water or extremely high temperatures.
 (A standard wash will not be sufficient to rid your belongings of bed bugs.)
 Make sure you wash everything, especially your backpack and any other baggage.

 - Some travellers suggest a combination of bleach and hot water to clean everything.